Seer: Online Context Learning for Fast Synchronous LLM Reinforcement Learning: Evaluation

 \subsection{Setup}

-\paragraph{Testbed.} Our experimental infrastructure consists of 32 high-performance compute nodes, each equipped with 8 H800 GPUs.
+\paragraph{Testbed.} Our experimental infrastructure consists of 32 high-performance compute nodes, each equipped with 8$\times$H800 GPUs, 224 CPU cores, 2TB DRAM, and 4TB NVMe storage, providing sufficient hardware support for the global KVCache pool and distributed grouped draft server.
 For deployment, we adopt a strategy that balances task performance with resource efficiency by configuring different numbers of GPUs and parallelization strategies to serve models based on their size and architecture.

-\paragraph{Models and Workloads.} We use the GRPO~\cite{shao2024deepseekmath} algorithm in our experiments.
-To validate the generalizability of Seer's design, we evaluate three models with diverse sizes and output characteristics: Moonlight~\cite{liu2025muon}, Qwen2-VL-72B~\cite{wang2024qwen2}, and Kimi-K2~\cite{team2025kimik2}.
+\paragraph{Models and Workloads.} To validate the generalizability of \systemname's design, we evaluate three models with diverse sizes and output characteristics: Moonlight~\cite{liu2025muon}, Qwen2-VL-72B~\cite{wang2024qwen2}, and Kimi-K2~\cite{team2025kimik2}.
+All models are trained as \textbf{reasoning models} with chain-of-thought capabilities, where Moonlight and Kimi-K2 are trained on mathematical datasets, while Qwen2-VL-72B is trained on language-vision-mixed reasoning tasks using the LLM-as-a-Judge~\cite{son2024llm} reward model.
 Their configurations and RL workload characteristics are shown in Table~\ref{tab:model_config}.
 We employ Qwen2-VL-72B with tensor parallelism (TP8) and Kimi-K2 with data parallelism (DP32) and expert parallelism (EP32).

-\paragraph{Baselines.} We use veRL~\cite{sheng2025hybridflow}, a synchronous training system with colocated training and rollout, as the baseline.
-In terms of RL algorithm logic, Seer is identical to synchronous veRL, where each training iteration uses exclusively the data generated from the current rollout iteration, thus producing identical training results.
-To eliminate confounding factors, we employ an in-house implementation of vLLM~\cite{kwon2023efficient} as the unified inference engine for both veRL and Seer.
+\paragraph{Settings.} We use the GRPO~\cite{shao2024deepseekmath} algorithm in our experiments.
+The group size (i.e., the number of requests per prompt) follows RL training conventions unless otherwise specified: we use a smaller group size (8) for mathematical problems and a larger group size (16) for open-ended tasks with LLM-as-a-Judge evaluation.
+For \systemname's SD hyperparameters described in \S\ref{sec:sd_design}, we set $\gamma_{max} = 8$ and $\lambda = 2$.

-\paragraph{Evaluation Metrics.} Since Seer primarily addresses performance issues in synchronous rollout, our evaluation focuses exclusively on rollout-phase metrics, specifically the throughput (or completion time) of each rollout iteration.
+\paragraph{Baselines.} We evaluate \systemname against a set of strong and representative baselines that capture the best available techniques for synchronous rollout scheduling, skewness mitigation, and speculative decoding.